 – Learning to question negative self-talk lets you get out of the mental and emotional loops.
 Learning to talk to yourself in an empowering way puts you, metaphorically, in the driver’s seat.
 Which beats the heck out of riding shotgun with your ego at the wheel.

-– Learning to move and exercise, by whatever means you choose, gives you an option to raise your vibration every day.
+– Learning to move and exercise, by whatever means you choose, gives you an option to raise your vibration every single day.

 Choice = Freedom